 - Although it is easier to create tests from elements, more step-by-step configuration is required.
 It’s like coding (#2 above): There is an iterative cycle of build-run-debug-repeat.

-- The test builder is presented with more choices than she needs to create a test step.
-This means it is going to take longer to build the test, and it will not always work properly the first time.
+- The test builder has more choices than she needs to create a test step.
+This means it will take longer to build the test and will not always work correctly the first time.

 Additional Considerations